UniStuttgart-VISUS/megamol/docs/manual.md

 -----
 ## Making High-Resolution Screenshots

-The GUI menu option `Screenshot` (hotkey `F2`) provides a basic screenshot funtionality using the current viewport size.
+The GUI menu option `Screenshot` (hotkey `F2`) provides a basic screenshot functionality using the current viewport size.
 If screenshots are taken consecutively, the given file name is prepended by an incrementing suffix.
 This way, no new file name has to be set after each screenshot.

 <!-- DEPRECATED/UPDATE - MegaMol is not accessible for modules and therefore the required view instance can not be found

-Offering more flexible options and special functions to create high-resolution screenshoots of any rendering, you can add the `ScreenShooter` module to you project.
+Offering more flexible options and special functions to create high-resolution screenshots of any rendering, you can add the `ScreenShooter` module to you project.
 The corresponding settings can be found in the modules parameters provided in the GUI (see figure of `ScreenShooter` parameters below).

 In order to connect the `ScreenShooter` with your *view*, you need to set the **instance name** of your view instance in the corresponding variable `::screenshooter::view` (e.g. to `inst`).
 When making single screenshots, set the option `makeAnim` in the group `::screenshooter::anim` to `disabled`, as shown in the figure.